tedunderwood/biographies/evaluation/hypotheses.md

 Resemblances within the same author, distractor from outside
 ------------------------------------------------------------

 7. Elizabeth Bennet in *Pride and Prejudice* resembles Elinor Dashwood in *Sense and Sensibility* (Austen) more than either character resembles King Richard in *Ivanhoe* (Scott).
-(Here and in the next two examples, the contrast should be especially easy because authorship, genre, and gender all work against the distractor.)
+(Here and in the next example, the contrast should be especially easy because the comparands are linked by authorship, genre, and gender, and all those factors work against the distractor.)

 8. Emily St. Aubert in *The Mysteries of Udolpho* resembles Adeline in *The Romance of the Forest* (both by Ann Radcliffe) more than either character resembles Uriah Heep in *David Copperfield* (Dickens).

 9. Detective Hercule Poirot in *Thirteen at Dinner* resembles the detective Miss Marple in *The Mirror Crack'd from Side to Side* (both by Agatha Christie) more than either resembles Scarlett O'Hara in *Gone with the Wind* (Mitchell).
+The personalities of all three characters are different, but I assume that the conventional role "detective" will be the most powerful factor here, especially since it is reinforced by authorship.

 10. Detective Hercule Poirot in *Thirteen at Dinner* resembles the detective Miss Marple in *The Mirror Crack'd from Side to Side* (both by Agatha Christie) more than either resembles the casino owner Eddie Mars, in *The Big Sleep* (Chandler).

 11. Elizabeth Bennet in *Pride and Prejudice* resembles Elinor Dashwood in *Sense and Sensibility* (Austen) more than either character resembles Madame Merle in *Portrait of a Lady* (Henry James).
+(A version of hypothesis 7, but with gender now taken out of the equation.)

 12. Wickham in *Pride and Prejudice* resembles Willoughby in *Sense and Sensibility* (Austen) more than either character resembles Mr Rochester in *Jane Eyre* (Brontë).